A modern-day Alaskan pioneer, Keith purchased his land in

 Through all the years the lodge has expanded and been improved but has

-always retained that spirit of originality which began 39 years ago.
+always retained that spirit of originality which began when Keith was a child, not knowing then what that spirit would eventually lead to.
 Now

 boasting 5 cabins the lodge is as large as it will ever get so that it